technicalguru/sportdata-api-client/README.md

 **Attention!** A valid subscription is required to use this client.
 Anonymous clients will not work.

 ## Status and Roadmap
-The project is in Beta phase.
-APIs are unlikely to change but it can still happen.
+The project is stuck in Beta phase and was aborted (due to missing production usage).
+Interested parties may takeover this project.
+Please contact me

-* Release 1.0 is expected to be available in December 2020.

 ## Features
 * Implementation of all soccer REST endpoints